cnti-testcatalog/testsuite/README-testsuite.md

 ## Implementation overview

 The CNF Conformance Test Suite leverages upstream tools such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Helm linter](https://github.com/helm/chart-testing), and [Promtool](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/) for testing CNFs.
-The upstream tool installation, configuration and versioning has been made repeatable.
+The upstream tool installation, configuration, and versioning has been made repeatable.

 The test framework and tests (using the upstream tools) are written in the human readable, compiled language, [Crystal](https://crystal-lang.org/).
 Common capabilities like dependencies between tests and categories are supported.